ivankhau/Swift-Scripting-and-Automation/README.md

 # Swift-Scripting-and-Automation
-Examples of Swift automation and scripting I've done in the workplace.
+Examples of Swift automation and scripting use cases I've done in the workplace.
 Purpose of this repo is to display unique uses of Swift for scripting and automation purposes.

 - Pixel Test: Example of hardware testing through Swift scripting
 - Lab Automator: Swift app used to automate hardware testing lab.